Yudaotor/EsportsHelper/README.EN.md

 Click here: [Releases](https://github.com/Yudaotor/EsportsHelper/releases)

 **WORD OF CAUTION:**
+To avoid detection by RIOT, please try to filter out the smaller league.

 Currently unknown if it will be detected or punished by Riot, use at your own risk.